 3. to assess the levels of real and potential threats to this species and its habitat and to mitigate their impacts; and

 4. to address knowledge gaps (e.g., habitat requirements, life history, dispersal) for the successful maintenance of populations, including habitat restoration if necessary.

 B.C.
 Ministry of Environment and Climate Change Strategy.
 2017.
 Recovery Plan for the Island Tiger Moth (Grammia complicata) in British Columbia.
 Province of B.C..
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning